Projects at the e-Lab

 Neuroengineering – EpiOs Project

-The Wyss Center for neuroengineering is developing a minimally invasive device to enable continuous recording of brain activity while people are at home, work or school.
-Electrodes placed under the skin of the scalp will monitor the electrical activity of the brain.
-A small implanted unit will collect readings from the electrodes and communicate wirelessly with a portable device that uploads brain data to remote storage in the cloud.
-This engineering project is lead by George Kouvas, Dipl. -Ing., MBA.
-The device is currently in the design and development phase.
-The first clinical trials are anticipated to take place by 2020 at Bern University Hospital.
+The Wyss Center for neuro-engineering has developped a minimally invasive device called Epios to enable continuous recording of brain activity while people are at home, work or school.
+Electrodes placed beneath the scalp will monitor the electrical activity of the brain.
+A small implanted unit will collect readings from the electrodes and communicate wirelessly with a portable device for storage.
+The first clinical trial of the electrode device was concluded in 2023 at Inselspital, Bern University Hospital.